All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 Fairies are some of the most famous magical inhabitants of Ireland.

-They populate ancient Celtic stories and they are nothing like the cute fairies kids are used to seeing in children movies.
 Traditional Irish fairies are scary and folk stories depict them as responsible for the disappearance of children or the sudden onset of illness: not exactly creatures you hope to encounter during a leisurely afternoon walk!

-Despite these less than reassuring beginning, Irish fairies have developed into friendly, cute beings.
+Despite these less-than-reassuring beginning, Irish fairies have developed into friendly, cute beings.

-In several spots around Ireland, you will find fairy walks (nature walks with fairy doors hidden in trees and bushes).
 The most cynical of us see this as a clever marketing idea but kids adore it: spotting a fairy door and knocking on it makes nature walks a lot easier!

 Look out for fairy trails when visiting Ireland with family: some we love are in Greenan Farm in Wicklow and in Russborough house grounds (incidentally, two excellent day trips from Dublin) but they are only two of the many!